 - are in charge of making funeral arrangements

 There is no charge for the death registration itself.
-If you require death certificates, any number of these may be purchased on the day of registration for a cost of £4 each.
-The cost of certificates purchased after the day of registration increase as the register is completed and archived.
+If you require death certificates, any number of these may be purchased on the day of registration.
+You can find a list of fees here.

 Book an appointment to register a death